Johann Sebastian Paetsch: Life and career

 As soloist, he has taken stage in many capitals of the world, performing concertos by Haydn, Dvořák, Shostakovich, Prokofiev, Schumann, Tchaikovsky and others.
-His performances and recordings of the Double Concerto (Brahms) in collaboration with sister and violinist Michaela Paetsch, have taken place in the USA, Canada, Switzerland and in Germany.
+His performances and recordings of the Double Concerto (Brahms) in collaboration with sister and violinist Michaela Paetsch, have taken place in the US, Canada, Switzerland and in Germany.
 He has been featured soloist with the Orchestra della Svizzera Italiana in performances and recordings of great pieces such as Boccherini, Camille Saint-Saëns, Kabalevsky and the two Haydn Concertos, as well as Don Quixote (Strauss) with conductor Alain Lombard.

 At Yale University Paetsch met his future wife: violinist Yoko Miyagawa and they married in Lugano, Switzerland in 1994, who is daughter of Tadatoshi Miyagawa, and fifth cousin of the predecessor Emperor of Japan, Akihito.
 Paetsch's first daughter Raphaela, born in Lugano in 1996, also plays the cello.
 His daughter Valentina, born in 1998 plays the violin and his son Dominic plays the cello.
 Raphaela, Valentina and Dominic have performed string quintets in public with their father and mother.